ONLYOFFICE/AppComponents/src/components/InputWithOperations/README.md

 # InputWithOperations

-Text box for single-line strings
+Text box for numbers with operations

 #### See documentation: https://github.com/text-mask/text-mask